agorararmard/Simple-Integer-Machine-Part2/README.md

 - It has an instruction memory.
 - It has a reference to the data memory of the nSIM class that constructed it.
 - It has a reference to the mutexes of the nSIM class that constructed it.
+- It has a reference to its exception_ptr at the parent nSIM class to forward exceptions.
 - It has a program counter.
 - It loads the program from a given file using the Parser and stores it in the instruction memory.
 - It runs the instruction memory starting from position 0.